gmlarumbe/fpga/README.md

 These are used by the package to define functions that perform synthesis/simulation compilations.
 For example, `M-x fpga-xilinx-vivado-syn RET` will prompt the user for an XPR project file.
-Once selected, a Vivado compilation with error message colorized will take place:
+Once selected, a Vivado compilation with error message colorized will take place.

 <!-- TODO: Insert screencast of compilation -->